troy896/magisk-files/note.md

-## Magisk cda32c8f-delta by HuskyDG
+## Magisk ec008f3a-delta by HuskyDG

 ### What is new?

-- MagiskHide can defeat isolated process and app_zygote (need Android 11+)
+- Allow MagiskHide to handle isolated process and app_zygote (Android 11+)

 ### Diff from official